-In this video, This Old House host Kevin O'Connor shows how to fill gaps and make a space more cozy and energy efficient.
+In this video, This Old House host Kevin O'Connor shows how to fill gaps and make a space cozier and energy efficient.

 - Set an unfaced fiberglass batt into the stud bay, tight to the top plate.
 Press the batt into place, but don't compress it too tightly.

 - Use a utility knife to trim the lower end of the batt along the bottom plate.
 Cut the batt a bit longer than necessary to ensure a tight friction fit between the studs.

 - When you encounter an electrical box, pull apart the thickness of the batt and stuff the rear-half thickness of the insulation behind the box.

 - Now cut the front-half thickness of the insulation along the top and bottom of the electrical box.
 Fold in the cut tab of insulation and press it lightly into the stud bay.

 - If there's an air-conditioning line running vertically down a stud bay, peel the insulation batt down the middle, splitting it into two thinner batts.

 - Slip one thin batt behind the air-conditioning line, and press the second thin batt over the line.
 Repeat the previous five steps to insulate the remaining stud bays.